stevenxchung/AWS-CSAA-ACloudGuru/Section 11 -- The Well Architected Framework/README.md

 * How are you encrypting and protecting your data at rest?
 * How are you encrypting and protecting your data in transit?
 (SSL)

-### Pillar One - Best Practices - Priviledge Management
+### Pillar One - Best Practices - Privilege Management
 Privilege management ensures that only authorized and authenticated users are able to access your resources, and only in a manner that is intended.
 It can include:
 * ACLs (Access Control Lists)
 * Role-based access controls
 * Password management (such as password rotation policies)

-### Pillar One - Best Practices - Priviledge Management Questions
+### Pillar One - Best Practices - Privilege Management Questions
 * How are you protecting access to and use of the AWS root account credentials
 * How are you defining roles and responsibilities of system users to control human access to the AWS management console and APIs?
 * How are you limiting automated access (such as from applications, scripts, or third-party tools or services) to AWS resources?